UEFA EURO 2024 qualifying: Matchday 2 preview | European Qualifiers

 Can Ireland turn back time against France?

-Republic of Ireland also make their bow in this qualifying campaign on Matchday 2, starting with a home game against a France side that made light work of the Netherlands in their opener.
+The Republic of Ireland make their bow in this qualifying campaign on Matchday 2, starting with a home game against a France side that made light work of the Netherlands in their opener, Kylian Mbappé scoring twice.
 You have to go back to 1981 for the last time the hosts beat Les Bleus, who have won 1-0 on their last two visits to Dublin, but there has rarely been much to separate the sides.

 The EURO 2016 match-up was a case in point, Martin O'Neill's charges taking a very early lead only to be undone by a stunning display from Antoine Griezmann, who struck both goals after the interval to send the hosts into the quarter-finals.
 Ireland have not appeared at the finals since and Stephen Kenny will want them to get on the front foot as they try to banish memories of play-off heartbreak against Slovakia in the last edition.